syeda-faizah/EDULUMOS_INTERNSHIP_TASKS/Week3/README.md

 Open the notebook:

-jupyter notebook SyedaFaizah_Week3_Task05_Sentiment Analysis.ipynb
+jupyter notebook SyedaFaizah_Week3_Task05_SentimentAnalysis.ipynb

-##Summary of Analysis
+## Summary of Analysis

 The project focuses on classifying Amazon reviews into positive or negative sentiments based on review text and rating.